2024

 John Paul Stevens

-The late John Paul Stevens was one of the most admired and long-serving justices in the history of the U.S. Supreme Court.
-An avowed Oxfordian, he touched on the authorship question in several public speeches and writings and praised Tom Regnier’s seminal 2003 article on Shakespeare and the law.2008
+The late Honorable John Paul Stevens was one of the most admired and long-serving justices in the history of the U.S. Supreme Court.
+An avowed Oxfordian, he explored the authorship question in several speeches and articles.

 Daniel L. Wright

-The late Daniel L. Wright, a dedicated teacher and scholar, served for many years as Professor of English on the faculty of the former Concordia University branch in Portland, Oregon, and as Director of the former Shakespeare Authorship Research Center (SARC) located there.2007
+The late Daniel L. Wright, a dedicated teacher and scholar, served for many years as Professor of English on the faculty of the former Concordia University branch in Portland, Oregon.
+He was also Director of the former Shakespeare Authorship Research Center (SARC).

 Richard F. Whalen

-The late Richad F. Whalen is one of the most respected and prolific scholars in the history of the Oxfordian movement.
-He holds degrees from Fordham, the Sorbonne, and the Yale Graduate School and worked as a reporter and editor for the Associated Press and as an executive for IBM.2006
+The late Richad F. Whalen was one of the most respected and prolific scholars in the history of the Oxfordian movement.
+He earned degrees from Fordham, the Sorbonne, and Yale, and worked as a reporter and editor for the Associated Press and as an executive for IBM.

 Lynne Kositsky

-Lynne Kositsky is a poet, author, and independent scholar of Shakespeare.
+Lynne Kositsky is a writer, poet, and independent scholar of Shakespeare.
 Her honors include the E.J.
 Pratt Medal and Award for Poetry and the Canadian Jewish Book Award for Youth.
-Her books for young readers include A Question of Will (2000), about the authorship issue.2005
+She is the author or co-author of several admired books.